Lou Merrill: Radio

 In 1941, he starred as the Nemo-like Captain Craig McKenzie in the now mostly lost sci-fi radio series Latitude Zero (on which the 1969 film of the same name is based).
-Tweelve years later, he starred on the true crime anthology drama series Crime Classics.
+Twelve years later, he starred on the true crime anthology drama series Crime Classics.
 Merrill played Thomas Hyland, the host and narrator who was fascinated with crime.
 Radio comedy appearances included Point Sublime (a regular as jeweler Aaron Saul) and Abbott and Costello (guesting as Santa Claus) and the Life of Riley as Punchy (a punch drunk ex-prize fighter).
 He also appeared on Escape, The Man Called X, Suspense, NBC University Theater, On Stage, The CBS Radio Workshop, Rogue's Gallery, and The Six Shooter.

 Merrill was the narrator for Retribution, a "psychological mystery series."

 Film

 Merrill first appeared in film with the 1935 Columbia Pictures production The Black Room; he played the Story Teller in Trailer, though he was left uncredited.
 His formal debut in movies came in the 1939 Universal Studios production Tropic Fury.
 He appeared sporadically in films throughout the next three decades, often in small roles along with several uncredited appearances.